zaufi/kate-cpp-helper-plugin/README.rst

 Information
 ===========

-This plugin indendent to simplify the hard life of C/C++ programmers who use Kate to write code :-) First of all, I tired to use the file browser to open mine (or system) header files.
+This plugin intended to simplify the hard life of C/C++ programmers who use Kate to write code :-) First of all, I tired to use the file browser to open mine (or system) header files.
 With this version 0.1 of the plugin one may press F10 to open a header file that has its name under cursor.
 Actually, you are not even required to move a cursor to a file name if the current line starts with ``#include`` directive...

-Requeriments
+Requirements
 ============

 * `Kate <http://kate-editor.org  />`_ editor version >= 2.9.